How To Find and Do Work You Love

 But once we have this framework together, we can start to identify the things that make us come alive.
 Before this, a passion could come and hit you in the face, or maybe in your possible line of work, you might throw it away because you don’t have a way of identifying it.

-Once you do, you can see something that’s congruent with my strengths, my values, who I am as a person, so I’m going to grab ahold of this, I’m going to do something with it, and I’m going to pursue it and try to make an impact with it.
+Once you do, you can see something that’s congruent with your strengths, your values, who you are as a person, so you’re going to grab ahold of this, you’re going to do something with it, and you’re going to pursue it and try to make an impact with it.

 If we don’t know what we’re looking for, we’re never going to find it, but once we have this framework, this compass, then we can move on to what’s next… Doing the impossible and pushing our limits.